 Next, stroll back toward the port and take the tram to the top of the mountain for breathtaking views of the ocean, island, and Charlotte-Amelie!
 Admission up to the top is cheap and the ride is fast.
 You won’t be disappointed!
 Not far from here, on the far side of the port, is the butterfly pavilion.
 This is a great stop to see some truly beautiful and colorful butterflies!
 My favorite is the incredible blue Morpho butterfly!

 The golf course in St. Kitts was so beautiful, we knew we had to spend some time on the links.
 You can rent clubs, balls, and a cart for a reasonable price, and the views can’t be beat.
+This is one of our favorite tropical golf courses.
 We like it because it was not at all crowded and there was no pressure to play at a certain pace or par level, which is good for us!
 If you want to save a few bucks, pack a handful of golf balls in your luggage.
 You can spend the rest of the time checking out the island and port area.

 A trip to St. Lucia is not complete without visiting the amazing Pitons!